isomerpages/pmo-nptd/media-centre/speeches/_posts/2015-04-28-post-speech-by-minister-grace-fu-at-the-launch-of-nus-centre-for-family-and-population-research-cfpr.md

 ---
 layout: post
-title:  "Speech by Minister Grace Fu, at the launch of NUS Centre for Family and Population Research (CFPR)"
+title: Speech by Minister Grace Fu, at the launch of NUS Centre for Family and Population Research (CFPR)
 date: 2015-04-28
-permalink: "/media-centre/speeches/speech-by-minister-grace-fu-at-the-launch-of-nus-centre-for-family-and-population-research-(cfpr)-on-28-apr-2015"
+permalink: /media-centre/speeches/speech-by-minister-grace-fu-at-the-launch-of-nus-centre-for-family-and-population-research-(cfpr)-on-28-apr-2015
 ---
 **New Centre to further understanding and discourse on Singapore’s demographic challenges**

 Professor Tan Chorh Chuan